haskell-serbia/tutorials/dependent_types.md

 _Why_ ?

 Dependent types help to form a proof that the most critical features work the way we want them and all that in compile time.
-We can form very specific types that ensure all invariants program can have will work properly.
+We can form specific set of types that will ensure all invariants program can have will work properly.

 Dependent types use type level functions that are reduced using term level data.